Chemical Reaction Models

 probSDE = SDEProblem(rn, args...; kwargs...).
 In this case the chemical Langevin equations (as derived in Gillespie 2000) will be used to generate stochastic differential equations.

-Instead of solving SDEs one can make stochastic simulations of the model using real copy numbers and a discrete stochastic simulation algorithm.
+Instead of solving SDEs one can create a stochastic jump process model using integer copy numbers and a discrete stochastic simulation algorithm.
 This can be done using:

 The Reaction DSL - Advanced

 This section covers some of the more advanced syntax for building chemical reaction network models (still not very complicated!).

 User defined functions in reaction rates

 The reaction network DSL cannot "see" user defined functions.
 E.g. this is not correct syntax:

 myHill(x) = 2.0*x^3/(x^3+1.5^3) rn = @reaction_network begin myHill(X), ∅ → X end